sassoftware/esp-kubernetes/README.md

 resolve to the public IP of the `nginx` controller.
 * A properly configured DNS system.
 The fully qualified domain names <namespace>.<domain> must resolve both externally and within the Kubernetes cluster.
+* A docker repository must be available on the Kubernetes cluster and populated with the SAS Event stream processing docker images.

 ## Azure Notes
 If you are installing this package on Azure Kubernetes Service (AKS), then read the [Azure Notes](AZURE-notes.md) before deploying SAS Event Stream Processing.